dji-sdk/Mobile-SDK-Doc/source/cn/introduction/product_introduction.md

 * Swappable cameras
 * Cameras with larger sensors, aperture and focus control
 * Thermal camera available
-* Gimbal can yaw camera completely (640&deg;)
+* Gimbal can rotate camera completely through the horizontal (640&deg;)
-* Landing gear can retract from the camera's field of vision
+* Landing gear can raise out of the camera's field of view
  ![InspireRaised](../../images/product-introduction/inspire_landingGearRaised.gif)
 * Remote controller has embedded GPS
-* Inspire 2 also has:
+* Inspire 2 also:
     * Optional onboard SSD storage
     * Optional Remote Controller GPS Accessory
     * Upward facing obstacle avoidance
-    * Additional first person view (FPV) camera
+    * Additional in first person view (FPV) camera

 ### Matrice

 * Industrial and developer platform
-* Highly customizable
-* Support a payload of up to 13 lbs
+* Highly customizable, with up to 6 kg payloads supported
 * Payloads can communicate with the flight controller directly through a serial port and the DJI Onboard SDK
 * Mechanical mounting features
-* Can use the same cameras from the Inspire series
+* Can use same cameras as Inspire series
 * Additional accessories including

     * <a href="http://www.dji.com/product/matrice600" target="_blank"> DRTK </a> - cm precision positioning
-    * <a href="http://www.dji.com/product/guidance" target="_blank"> Guidance </a> - 5 direction stereo camera and ultrasonic sensor module
-    * <a href="http://www.dji.com/product/ronin-mx" target="_blank"> Ronin MX </a> - Gimbal that can support custom payloads up to 10 lbs
+    * <a href="http://www.dji.com/product/ronin-mx" target="_blank"> Ronin MX </a> - Gimbal that can support custom payloads up to 4.5 kg

 Aircraft comparison can be difficult due to the large selection of products, features and functionality.
 Three summarized aircraft comparison tables are below to introduce the differences in aircraft and features.